Mercosur and EU sign historic trade agreement in Asunción after 26 years of negotiations

-On January 17, 2026, the Mercosur bloc and the European Union (EU) formalized a comprehensive association and free trade agreement in Asunción, Paraguay, marking the culmination of nearly 26 years of negotiations, according to international and regional news outlets.
+On January 17, 2026, the Mercosur bloc and the European Union (EU) will formalize a comprehensive association and free trade agreement in Asunción, Paraguay, marking the culmination of nearly 26 years of negotiations, according to international and regional news outlets.

-The signing ceremony took place at the Gran Teatro José Asunción Flores, the same venue where the founding treaty of Mercosur was signed in 1991.
+The signing ceremony will take place at the Gran Teatro José Asunción Flores, the same venue where the founding treaty of Mercosur was signed in 1991.
 Leaders of Paraguay, Argentina, and Uruguay participated, alongside representatives from the EU including Ursula von der Leyen and António Costa.

 Brazil’s President Luiz Inácio Lula da Silva, who played a leading role in advancing the deal, did not attend the signing ceremony, delegating his country’s representation to the foreign minister, in a move seen by observers as indicative of political tensions within Mercosur.